anuvyklack/hydra.nvim/README.md

 Every head that won't be found in the manually created hint, will be automatically added at the bottom of the hint window according to rules of auto generated hint.

+## Public methods

+- `Hydra:activate()` — a public method, which serves to activate hydra programmatically.

 ## Highlight